-- Check your toes often, especially if you feel discomfort.
+- Death of skin tissue, which is caused by small blood clots that block the flow of oxygen to your skin.
+Check your toes often, especially if you feel discomfort.
 Toe pain can be a symptom of skin death.

 You should always try to make a habit of eating healthy foods.
 However, it’s especially important to pay attention to what you eat and how much you eat while you take warfarin.
 The following rules of thumb can help you ensure that warfarin works its best for you: